segabl/pd2-sh-complements/README.md

   - Ace: Cooldown 20s -> 60s

 *Inspire's cooldown is low enough to not really matter, the time it takes for someone to go into custody when downed is longer than the cooldown.*
-*A cooldown increase should make Inspire less abusable*
+*A cooldown increase makes Inspire usage more strategic and less abusable.*

 #### Controller